projectsbyif/data-permissions-catalogue/_patterns/up-front-consent.md

   - url: /images/up-front-consent.svg

 advantages:
-  - consent is sought before any data is accessed
+  - Consent is sought before any data is accessed
-  - granular control of what data is share
+  - Granular control of what data is accessed

 limitations:
-  - consent is asked without context of when data collected or used
+  - Consent is asked without context of when data is collected or used

 examples:
   - title: Google Play Store